To compute orientations of Morse flow trees in Legendrian contact homology: Introduction

 \subsection{Acknowledgements}

-The underlying theory of this paper is part of the authors Ph.D.\ thesis at Uppsala University, supported by the Knut and Alice Wallenberg Foundation.
-The paper was finished while the author was sponsored by the Geodycon project as a postdoc at Nantes University.
 The author would like to thank Tobias Ekholm and Michael Sullivan for sharing their insights in the subject, and for pointing out mistakes in an earlier version of the paper.
+She also like to thank the referee for all help with finding mistakes, and for the tremendous work of writing detailed referee reports.